-assessed against relevant policies in the CDP and supporting Supplementary Guidance.
-SG7 Natural Environversity will be taken into account when considering development proposals.
+Proposals for development on the River Corridor will be assessed against relevant policies in the CDP and supporting Supplementary Guidance.
+SG7 Natural Environment sets out how biodiversity, landscape and geodiversity will be taken into account when considering development proposals.
 In addition, proposals on the River Corridor should seek to: